pierrelecuyer/latticetester/README.md

 lattice rules (for quasi-Monte-Carlo) and multiple recursive linear congruential random number generators, respectively.
 It is also intended to be used for other applications related to lattices in the integer space.
+It was developed to work under Linux environments (mostly because of NTL).

 ## Documentation